 5. Penn National Gaming

-Its online sportsbook has licenses in 18 states and Ontario, and its online casino is available in four states and Ontario.
+Its online sportsbook has licenses in 20 U.S. jurisdictions and Ontario, and its online casino is available in four states and Ontario.
 Of its brick-and-mortar casinos, 32 operate retail sportsbooks across 15 states.

 Penn has been less aggressive in marketing its online sportsbook, sticking to more targeted ads versus nationwide brand campaigns.
-It's also been a beneficiary of BarStool's and theScore's media segments for more organic advertising of its sportsbook, and it's set to get a boost from ESPN's branding and sports media dominance.
+It's also been a beneficiary of BarStool's and theScore's media segments for more organic advertising of its sportsbook.
+Its partnership with ESPN likewise offers increased organic reach through its sports media dominance.

 As a result, the company has been more profitable than other online sportsbooks, which must invest heavily in marketing.
 With operations confined to the U.S. and Canada, Penn is more of a pure play on the continued expansion of sports betting in North America.